-Courses may be changed only in accordance on the academic calendar for each term or session.
+Courses may be changed only in accordance with the academic calendar for each term or session.
 All paper Add/Drop-Withdrawal forms submitted after the published deadlines are subject to a processing fee.
-Students receiving financial aid should consult with a financial aid counselor if the change will increase or decrease the amount of credits for which they are registered.
-International students on F-1 VISA status must be registered full-time to remain in status according to Department of Homeland Security guidelines.
+Students receiving financial aid should consult with a financial aid counselor if the change will increase or decrease the number of credits for which they are registered.
+International students on F-1 visa status must be registered full-time to remain in status according to Department of Homeland Security guidelines.
 Students with registration holds will be required to clear them prior to any course changes.

-Students who are having extreme difficulty in these courses should make every effort to work with their instructors, writing lab tutors, and/or tutors in the Center for Academic Success to gain additional support for improving their academic performance.
+Students who are having extreme difficulty in their courses should make every effort to work with their instructors, writing lab tutors, and/or tutors in the Center for Academic Success to gain additional support for improving their academic performance.
 A student who must withdraw or who receives a grade lower than a C- in one of these courses should register for the course again in the next term to avoid falling behind.
-Since WRI 1150 is only offered in the fall term, a student who does not pass that course should enroll in WRI 1100 in the following winter or spring term.
-Students should also be cautious about withdrawing from MATH courses that are required for progression in their degree programs.
+Students should also be cautious about withdrawing from MATH and WRI courses that are required for progression in their degree programs.

-Students who wish to change their schedules may do so using one of the following options:
+Students who wish to change their schedules may do so via the web or in person.